Skip to main content

 What We Love

-• Deep sensor coverage for a mat — stages, HR, breathing disturbances, snore
+• Deep sensor coverage for a mat — stages, HR, breathing disturbances, and snoring from under the mattress

-• Health+ is optional — core tracking works on the free tier (Subscription Friction = 9)
+• Health+ is genuinely optional — core sleep tracking works permanently on the free tier

 What Could Be Better